SAP/jenkins-library/documentation/docs/configuration.md

 **We store the telemetry data for not longer than 6 months on premises of SAP SE.**

-!!! note "Disable collection of telemetry data"
+### How to disable collection of telemetry data

 If you do not want to send telemetry data you can easily deactivate this.

 This is done with either of the following two ways:

 1. General deactivation in your `.pipeline/config.yml` file by setting the configuration parameter `general -> collectTelemetryData: false` (default setting can be found in the [library defaults](https://github.com/SAP/jenkins-library/blob/master/resources/default_pipeline_environment.yml)).

     **Please note: this will only take effect in all steps if you run `setupCommonPipelineEnvironment` at the beginning of your pipeline**

 2. Individual deactivation per step by passing the parameter `collectTelemetryData: false`, like e.g. `setVersion script:this, collectTelemetryData: false`

 ## Example configuration